-There is an urgent need to constructively channel the energies and anger of the youth, particularly the unemployed and marginalised youth, during the all Committee proposes thereafter.
-The transition and parties/organisations/administrations submit their views on the desirability of the establishment of a Peace Corps/ Youth Services Corps as a matter of urgency.
+There is an urgent need to constructively channel the energies and anger of the youth, particularly the unemployed and marginalised youth, during the Committee that all transition and thereafter.
+The proposes parties/organisations/administrations submit their views on the desirability of the establishment of a Peace Corps/ Youth Services Corps as a matter of urgency.
 It further recommends that the Technical Committee on Violence should be mandated to prepare a detailed proposal within a specified period of time regarding the establishment of such a Corps, with due regard to the experiences of other countries and the need to ensure full participation by both young men and women.